WELCOME TO VOXTER OUTDOOR CENTRE

 Surrounded by farmland and rolling hills, a small dense wooded forest and a shallow inlet from the sea, Voxter House is an ideal spot for exploring the Shetland environment and for many outdoor activities.

 Voxter Outdoor Centre was bequeathed to the Shetland people by it's last owner, Robbie Hughson.
 It had spent most of its life as a Church of Scotland Manse and glebe.
-It is now run by a small committee of volunteers who’s aim is to look after this valuable community asset, and ensure locals and visitors make the most of its potential as a base for exploring the natural surroundings and making the most of Shetland's culture and heritage.
+It is now run by a small committee of dedicated volunteers.
+Their objective is to preserve this valuable community asset, and ensure locals and visitors can make the most of its potential as a base for exploring the natural surroundings and making the most of Shetland's culture and heritage.

 This old Manse is nestled in the valley at Voxter, just to the North of Brae in Shetland, and has its own grounds.